thepedroferrari/Dota-Apollo-Client/README.md

 # Dota Pro Circuit Client

-In this project I am interacting with an Apollo Server, currently hosted at Heroku (it turns itself off after 10 minutes of inactivity)
+In this project I am interacting with an Apollo Server, currently hosted at Heroku — it turns itself off after 10 minutes of inactivity and it may take up to 30s to start it again on a new request.
+The stack I chose was React CRA, TypeScript, GraphQL with Apollo Client, Styled Components, Jest and Storybook.

 ## Quick Links
 - Client: [https://dota.pedroferrari.com/](https://dota.pedroferrari.com/)